 5 New Year’s Resolutions to Stay Strong & Carry On

-Here at the Cancer Support Community, we all want to wish you and your loved ones a happy holiday season.
-With 2021 right around the corner, we also want to share a few possible New Year’s resolutions for everyone affected by cancer.
+As we ring in 2023, we want to share a few possible New Year’s resolutions for everyone affected by cancer.
 They might not all apply to you, depending on where you are in your experience.
 But we hope they offer a reminder that you are not alone on your journey.
-CSC is here for you.
+The Cancer Support Community is here for you.

 Resolution #2: Help others by sharing your cancer experience.